 The data tells the story clearly.
-According to Booking.com’s 2026 Travel Trends Report, searches for Scandinavian summer travel increased 47% year-on-year, while searches for traditional Mediterranean hotspots in July-August declined for the second consecutive year.
-Travelers aren’t abandoning Europe — they’re redrawing the map.
+According to Booking.com’s 2026 Travel Trends Report, searches for Scandinavian summer travel increased 47% year-on-year, while searches for traditional Mediterranean hotspots in July–August declined for the second consecutive year.
+Travellers aren’t abandoning Europe — they’re redrawing the map.

 Climate is only part of the story.
 The other part is the desire for what travel writers are calling “Luxury Isolation” — remote, quiet, and deeply restorative experiences that feel genuinely off-grid while still offering world-class amenities.
+With August 12 also marking the total solar eclipse over Iceland and northern Spain, the cool-weather corridor of Europe has never been more compelling.

 🇳🇴 Norway: Fjords, Midnight Sun, and the Ultimate Quiet Cabin

 Norway is the archetypal coolcation destination.
-In summer, temperatures hover between 15–22°C in most of the country — a welcome alternative to 40°C temperatures in southern Europe.
+In summer, temperatures hover between 15–22°C in most of the country — a welcome alternative to 40°C in southern Europe.
 Daylight extends past midnight in June and July, creating a surreal, almost dream-like travel environment.

 Top Norway Coolcation Experiences